Hurrrrrr/vindicate/README.md

 of code was written by me.

 Features currently being developed for launch:
-    Revised tasting note output
-    Becoming a webapp and everything involved in that
+    Becoming a webapp

 Features to come post-launch:
     Graphical display
-    More wines
+    More wines beyond the most narrow scope
     More robust input parsing and menu-based input Improved tasting note output: more varied notes and more complex fruit notes Add sparkling, fortified, sweet, rose, and orange wines